 - Keep healthy runners to start new strawberries each year (if you do this every year you will continuously have new producing plants)

-- Remove other runners so that the plants energy goes to producing flowers and fruit
+- Keep the first runner (or daughter) and remove other runners so that the plants energy goes to producing flowers and fruit

 When and where to plant your Strawberry Patch